 NOTE: You do not have to read this entire page word-for-word.
 Please scroll to the sections that are relevant to your needs/interests/curiosities.

-Problems with the Resolution: (See Talking Points for explanations and counter arguments)
+Problems with the policy: (See Talking Points for explanations and counter arguments)

-4. The name of this resolution claims to be for the purpose of protecting students, while actively doing the opposite by increasing harm.
+- The name of this policy claims to be for the purpose of “preserving fairness and safety,” while actively doing the opposite by increasing harm.

 Logistics